 Before one can become registered to practise Massage Therapy in Ontario, they must successfully complete the certification examinations administered by the College of Massage Therapists of Ontario.
-A candidate’s education must be no more than three years old on the date they are schedule to take an examination.
+A candidate’s education must be no more than three years old on the date they are scheduled to take an examination.
 If their education is more than three years old, they must successfully complete a CMTO-approved refresher course no more than 15 months before the date they are scheduled to take an examination.
 The Certification Examination evaluates whether a candidate for registration with the College has the entry to practice competence expected for safe Massage Therapy practice.

 There are two components of the certification examination – the written Multiple Choice Questionnaire (MCQ) and the Objectively Structured Clinical Evaluation (OSCE).
 A minimum scaled score of 70 is required on each component of the examination.